jakel1828/jakel1828.github.io/_posts/2025-01-13-the-truth-you-know-vs-the-truth-you-feel.md

 Why do insecure people believe things they know not to be true?
 Why do they listen to that nasty voice in their head telling them they're not good enough?

-These questions are just some I'm digging into as I'm on the fast track to middle age.
+These questions are just some I'm digging into as I'm on the fast track to middle age. <!--more-->

 Recently I shared one of my greatest paradoxes with my wife when I told her I think it's fair to say that, when considering where I started in life, I've been objectively successful.
 Yet I can't help feeling mediocre, partly because I feel I could have (and should have) done better at this point.